 Getting back to normal after surgery

 There is a risk of complications after surgery and it takes time to feel better and to get back to normal levels of activity.
-Scientists are looking at ways of helping people after surgery with classes or a mobile app.
+Researchers are looking at ways of helping people after surgery using exercise classes and a mobile app.

 - help to stop smoking

-Pain is a common symptom for people living with advanced lung cancer.
-Researchers are looking at improving pain management for people with advanced lung cancer while they are at home.
+Pain is a common symptom for people who have advanced lung cancer.
+Researchers are looking at improving pain management for people while they are at home.

 Depression can be a major problem for people with lung cancer.
 Doctors want to offer more support to people with depression.
 But at the moment they are unsure of the best way to do this.